 Apparently, Google uses over 200 ranking factors!
 Though nobody EXACTLY what they are, you have to watch for trends and listen to the industry experts to determine what’s important.

-Instead, you should create a sustainable SEO strategy by focusing on your content, your site and your user.
+Instead, create a sustainable SEO strategy by focusing on your content, your site and your user.
 This will have better long-term results.

 What is on-page and off-page SEO?